pedromassango/bloc_example/README.md

 # flutter_bloc_example

-A new Flutter project using BLoC pattern
+A new Flutter project using BLoC pattern and fetching data from Github jobs API.

 ## Getting Started